 So far, it’s been quite the adventure.
 I’m learning a lot about what our bodies go through, and how hard it can be to maintain a healthy lifestyle, especially when your hormones are wreaking havoc on your energy and stomach in the 1st Trimester!
 I was very lucky and only suffered minor nausea occasionally, mostly when I was hungry, which meant eating ALL the time!
 I have tried when I could to be healthy, but it certainly isn’t 100%!
 (Just ask my sister about my donut fixation)

 I was really struggling with the fact that I had gained almost 10 pounds in just my first 10-11 weeks.
 For those that don’t know, the recommended amount is only 3-5 pounds in the first trimester.
-I’ve been exercising pretty much throughout the pregnancy, and while I have indulged a bit, and have definitely increased what I’ve been eating, I’ve mostly eaten healthy and controlled portions and only when I’m hungry (or nauseous).
+I’ve been exercising pretty much throughout the pregnancy, and while I have indulged a bit, and have definitely increased what I’ve been eating, I’ve mostly eaten healthy and well-sized portions and only when I’m hungry (or nauseous).
 It just goes to show that everyone’s bodies are different and that you can’t always judge health by what the “norm” or “recommended” numbers are!
 Since that 11 week weigh-in, my weight gain has definitely evened out.
 I know my body has always been sensitive to hormone fluctuations, so I guess I’m not really surprised by the initial gain, and my doctors have not voiced any concern.

 While my weight did throw me for a loop, my top priority has simply been to have a healthy pregnancy and most importantly, a healthy baby.
 I have stuck with (mostly) choosing whole grains, healthy fats like avocado, beans and legumes, dairy, and eggs or other lean proteins (although meat was definitely an aversion I had in the very beginning).
 Even though my body has been mostly craving carbs (and I have given in), I am still trying my best to stick with my one cardinal rule of combining carbs and proteins.
 Occasionally, a carb by itself gets by, but adding the protein really has helped me fight through the energy withdrawal!